All Episodes

 Anyway, Mike Lindell, all his employees, they want to thank each and every customer, and they're doing so by giving you the lowest price in the history of their famous MyPillow.

-Right now, you can get their queen size my pillow for only 1998.
+Right now, you can get their queen-size MyPillow for only $19.98.

-If you want a king size, it's only 10 bucks more.
+If you want a king-size, it's only $10 more.

-Now, in addition to this special anniversary offer on the pillows, you're going to get deep discounts on other great MyPillow products like their bed sheets, their mattress toppers, their pet beds, the towels, my slippers, so much more.
+Now, in addition to this special anniversary offer on the pillows, you're going to get deep discounts on other great MyPillow products like their bed sheets, their mattress toppers, their pet beds, their towels, my slippers, so much more.

 And anyway, it's simple.

-Call, mention my name, 800-919-6090, or just go online, MyPillow.com and click on the Sean Hannity Square, and you'll get this great deal.
+Call, mention my name, 800-919-6090, or just go online, mypillow.com, and click on the Sean Hannity Square.

 You have nothing to lose with a trial period like that.

-800-919-6090, mention my name, or just go to MyPillow.com, click on the Sean Hannity Square.
+800-919-6090, mention my name, or just go to mypillow.com, click on the Sean Hannity Square.

 Let's say hi to James is in Utah.